grapa-dev/grapa/docs/docs/syntax/operator.md

 ### Logical NOT (`!`)

-Performs logical NOT with known bugs in FLOAT handling.
+Performs logical NOT with comprehensive truthiness conversion across all data types.

 ```grapa
 /* Boolean logic */